huggingface/blog/hf-bitsandbytes-integration.md

 ## Wrapping up all together

-Therefore the ultimate recipe you need is:
+Therefore the ultimate recipe is:
 1. Initialize a model in the `meta` device with the correct modules
 2. Set the parameters one by one on the correct GPU device and make sure you never do this procedure twice!
 3. Put new keyword arguments in the correct place everywhere, and add some nice documentation